-Uttarkashi Tunnel collapse: Survivors would need physical and mental rehabilitation, say doctors
+Uttarkashi tunnel collapse: Survivors would need physical and mental rehabilitation, say doctors

 Ketosis is a natural metabolic state that one's body enters during starvation.

-Upon being rescued, the victims would need to be checked for dehydration or hypothermia, for which they may then require treatment, Agarwal said.
+Upon being rescued, the victims would need to be checked for dehydration or hypothermia, for which they might require treatment, Agarwal said.

-However, the incident is highly likely to cause them mental trauma, for which the workers would need to undergo psychological tests and counselling, along with physical fitness tests.
-PTI KRS RPA
+However, the incident is highly likely to cause them mental trauma, for which the workers would need to undergo psychological tests and counselling, along with physical fitness tests, said psychologists.

+Once rescued, the survivors might suffer trauma and therefore, would need "psychological first-aid", said Sharma.

+"This is a type of experience that has a huge potential to shape one's world view, thoughts about themselves and even has the potential to change one's personality," said clinical psychologist and therapist Dr Debalina Bhattacharjee.